 2. M1 Finance

-Whether you have experience in online trading or just beginning, M1 Finance has all it takes to accommodate you.
+Whether you have experience in online trading or are just beginning, M1 Finance has all it takes to accommodate you.
 You will get the best experience through a traditional online brokerage approach.

-An outstanding advantage of M1 Finance is that it does not have trading fees or asset management fees, and you can trade fractional shares.
+An outstanding advantage of M1 Finance is that it does not have trading or asset management fees, and you can trade fractional shares.
 Also, the platform offers over 80 expert-built portfolios to choose from.
 This flexibility is not found in other online brokerage services.

 One more thing to mention about M1 Finance is its transparency in generating revenues.
 Nothing is done behind your back.